MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. Name the passkey something memorable to you and select **Done**.

    :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/success.png" alt-text="Screenshot where user can change friendly name of the new sign-in method.":::
---->

 ## Troubleshooting

-- If the passkey for your account is already registered in Authenticator, you receive the following error:
+If the passkey for your account is already registered in Authenticator, you'll see this error:

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-already-exists.png" alt-text="Screenshot of the passkey that already exists in Microsoft Authenticator for iOS devices.":::

-- To re-register a passkey for your account, first remove the passkey from Authenticator.
+To re-register a passkey for your account, first remove the passkey from Authenticator.
 Click the *Trash* icon, then tap **Delete** to confirm.

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-ios/passkey-ios-delete.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for iOS devices.":::

 > [!NOTE]
-> You also need to delete the passkey from **Security Info**, using a web browser and logging in to [My Security info](https://aka.ms/mysecurityinfo).
+> You also need to delete the passkey from [My Security info](https://aka.ms/mysecurityinfo).

 # [**Android**](#tab/Android)